 messages=[{"role": "user", "content": few_shot_sentiment(

-"The delivery was fast but the packaging was damaged."
+"Delivery was fast but the packaging was damaged."

 )}]